Skip to Content

 Property Description

-AzureTenant Identifies the Microsoft Dynamics 365 tenant being used to access data, either by name (for example, contoso.omnicrosoft.com) or ID.
-(Conditional).
+AzureTenant Identifies the Microsoft Dynamics 365 tenant being used to access data.
+Accepts either the tenant's domain name (for example, contoso.onmicrosoft.com) or its directory (tenant) ID.

 AzureEnvironment Specifies the Azure network environment to which you will connect.
 Must be the same network to which your Azure account was added.